thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-cli.md

   -named
        Pass named instead of positional arguments (default: false)

+  -netinfo
+       Get network peer connection information from the remote server.
+An optional integer argument from 0 to 4 can be passed for different peers listings (default: 0).
+Pass "help" for detailed help documentation.

   -rpcclienttimeout=<n>
        Timeout in seconds during HTTP requests, or 0 for no timeout. (default: